1946–47 Baltimore Bullets season: World Professional Basketball Tournament

 Because the Baltimore Bullets had both an overwhelming record in the American Basketball League this season and were entering the 1947 World Professional Basketball Tournament that was held in Chicago as the ongoing league champions of the ABL at the time it was going on (to the point where they had personally considered themselves as official back-to-back ABL champions despite the league's rulings on the Bullets entering the WPBT over staying put for the ABL's championship tournament was officially considered a disqualification for said championship on the ABL's end), the Bullets would enter the World Professional Basketball Tournament on April 7–11, 1947 as the ABL's sole representative of the WPBT alongside the Portland Indians being the sole representative of the recently created (yet briefly existing) Pacific Coast Professional Basketball League as the two black sheep competitors of the WPBT against the rest of the event's grouping of independently ran teams and National Basketball League teams.
-In the first round, the Bullets would go up against the NBL's own Tri-Cities Blackhawks, who had an interesting season of their own accord by originally starting the season out in Buffalo, New York as the Buffalo Bisons (not related to a previously existing Buffalo Bisons team that existed in both the NBL and ABL) before they moved to the small town of Moline, Illinois that represented what was known as the "Tri-Cities" area of the time of Rock Island, Illinois and Davenport, Iowa by Christmas 1946.
+In the first round, the Bullets would go up against the NBL's own Tri-Cities Blackhawks, who had an interesting season of their own accord by originally starting the season out in Buffalo, New York as the Buffalo Bisons (not related to a previously existing Buffalo Bisons team that existed in both the NBL and ABL) before they moved to the small town of Moline, Illinois that represented what was known as the "Tri-Cities" area of the time alongside Rock Island, Illinois and Davenport, Iowa by Christmas 1946.
 Unlike the Bullets, however, the Bisons turned Blackhawks would not be a playoff team since they did not finish their NBL season with a winning record at all.
-Despite the overwhelming odds that would be stacked against the Tri-Cities and being more in favor of Baltimore, the Bullets would surprisingly end up being upsetted by the Blackhawks in a 57–46 defeat in what later became Baltimore's final game played in that tournament (though it wouldn't be the last time the Bullets would play the Blackhawks in general since the two teams would later face off against each other in the National Basketball Association when the Bullets and Blackhawks left their original respective leagues for the BAA/NBA, with them playing against each other from 1949 to 1954 when the original Bullets franchise ended up folding operations (though the Blackhawks would later move to Milwaukee to become the Milwaukee Hawks first, with the Hawks still surviving to this day as the Atlanta Hawks)).
+Despite the overwhelming odds that would be stacked against the Tri-Cities and being more in favor of Baltimore, the Bullets would surprisingly end up being upset by the Blackhawks in a 57–46 defeat in what later became Baltimore's final game played in that tournament (though it wouldn't be the last time the Bullets would play the Blackhawks in general since the two teams would later face off against each other in the National Basketball Association when the Bullets and Blackhawks left their original respective leagues for the BAA/NBA, with them playing against each other from 1949 to 1954 when the original Bullets franchise ended up folding operations (though the Blackhawks would later move to Milwaukee to become the Milwaukee Hawks first, with the Hawks still surviving to this day as the Atlanta Hawks)).